Validation

 Limit rules to server or client only

-Sometimes, you only want a validation rule to be applied server-side but not in Javascript on the client side, or vice versa.
+Sometimes, you want a validation rule to be only applied server-side but not in Javascript on the client side, or vice versa.
 For example, there may be forms that contain hidden data that needs to be validated on the server-side, but is not directly manipulated by the user in the browser.
 Thus, these fields would not need client-side validation rules.

 Alternatively, there might be fields that appear in the form that should be validated for the sake of user experience, but are not actually used by (or even sent to) the server.